boxboat/training-labs/labs-13.md

 have the following:

 - Use at least version "3.6" for the syntax.
+  - You may need to upgrade docker-compose to support this file version.
+Use `pip install docker-compose==1.22.0` to upgrade to the 1.22.0 release.
 - Specify the image name, the CI server will be building the image for us, so no need to specify the build command in the docker-compose.yml, but you could make a `build.sh` script for the developers local machine.